mike-albano/network-impairment/README.md

 ```
 You now see the packet loss from both sources, as opposed to just the Server when loss was occurring on the eth2 interface.

-Now to further diagnose where exactly the loss is occuring; lets capture on the Client and the Router eth0 (headed to Server) at the same time.
-Let that run for a few seconds, then take a look.
+Now to further diagnose exactly where the loss is occuring; lets capture on the Client and the Router eth0 (headed to Server) at the same time.
+Let that run for a few seconds while you DL the file with curl (as above), then take a look.
 ```
 root@6f0df20286b0:/home/router# tcpdump -n -i eth2 -w /mnt/hostdir/pcaps/curl_router_lossy.pcap
 root@000af00da7e1:/home/simpleclient# tcpdump -n -i eth0 -w /mnt/hostdir/pcaps/curl_client_lossy3.pcap